SAADAT-Abu/dbNSFPAnnotator/README.md

 # Annotate variants using a bgzipped dbNSFP file

 annotate_variants(
-  query_data,          # Data frame with variant information dbnsfp_file,         # Path to the bgzipped dbNSFP file columns = NULL,  # Vector of dbNSFP columns to include (default: all) chunk_size = 1000,   # Number of variants to process per chunk workers = 6          # Number of cores for parallel processing )
+  query,          # Data frame with variant information dbnsfp_file,         # Path to the bgzipped dbNSFP file columns = NULL,  # Vector of dbNSFP columns to include (default: all) chunk_size = 1000,   # Number of variants to process per chunk is_HGVSg = FALSE,    # Toogle it to TRUE if the supplied queries are in HGVSg format workers = 6          # Number of cores for parallel processing )